liuffy/Sleep-Defender/README.md

 ### Features and Implementation

-Sleep Defender uses `Vanilla javascript` for structure and game logic, and `Pixi JS` with (`HTML5 canvas` as fallback) for DOM manipulation and rendering.
+Sleep Defender uses `vanilla Javascript` for structure and game logic, and `Pixi JS` with (`HTML5 canvas` as fallback) for DOM manipulation and rendering.
 Sound effects are loaded and managed with `Howler.js`, an audio javascript library.
 All art was created or edited with Adobe Photoshop CC 2017.

 The game is managed by a main game loop, and different game scenes (i.e. main menu, pausing, end scenes) are handled as distinct states of the program.